foundersandcoders/coursebook/src/course/syllabus/pre-app-5/project.md

 **As a potential client, I want to:**

-- Input my name, email address and a description of the job to complete (E1)
-- Be notified if my email address doesn't look right (E2)
-- Be notified if the content I'm writing is too long (E2)
-- See my request on the page once I click a button (E3)

-**Stretch Goals**
+- See information about each member of your team so that I can know who you are (E1)
+- Browse your website on mobile, tablet, and desktop devices (E3)
+- Click to navigate to different sections of your webpage (E1)

-- Click a button to delete a request (E2)
+- Visit your website at a publicly accessible domain name (E2)
-- Click a button to mark a request as complete (E2)

 **Additionally, as a visually impaired user, I want to:**

-- Navigate your website using keyboard controls (E1)
+- Navigate your website using keyboard controls (E2)
 - Hear my screen reader describe the content on your website (E1)

 ## Acceptance Criteria

 _**User stories come with [acceptance criteria](https://blog.easyagile.com/how-to-write-good-user-stories-in-agile-software-development-d4b25356b604?gi=dc603f56ed77) - a detailed scope of a user’s requirements.**_

-- Input boxes for name, email and request
-- Visible feedback when inputs are not valid
-- A submit button
-- A user cannot submit a form without filling out all of the mandatory fields (name, email address, request)
-- Information from the form appears on the page after clicking submit
+- Navigation menu
+- ‘About us’ section
+- Images, text and external links
+- Semantic HTML elements

+### Stretch Goal

+Use the automatic trigger functionality of your [GitHub project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).

+---

+Finally, feel free to get creative with the content of your website!
+Good luck!